LauraCourquin/hackaton_2/README.md

 ## Concept

-This template is meant to serve as a foundation for every P2/P3 following the React-Express-MySQL stack, as learned in Wild Code School.
-It's pre-configured with a set of tools which'll help students produce industry-quality and easier-to-maintain code, while staying as simple as possible to use.
+- Hackaton June 2, 2022.

+- We have 48 hours to make a tool that finds the most qualified person for a task.

+- We work in collaboration with a partner company: Apside.

 ## Setup & Use